Take Care of Yourself

 Solo Dev Workflow

 Seems like on the socials people go over the top with ’the BEST way to be productive is…".
 In large groups, more complex systems arise depending on a project’s needs.
 However, working alone frees me up to get things very lean.
-The reality is that 6 things are needed to ship a project: Todo app (Todoist): Kanban board with project tasks + notes Calendar (Apple Calendar) Notes app (Obsidian / Apple Notes - previously used Evernote and Notion): Thoughts + resources + diagrams + documentation Email client (Apple Mail / Gmail web) Code editor + terminal (VS Code) Browser (Edge …on Mac!)
+The reality is that 6 things are needed to ship a project: Todo app (Todoist): Kanban board with project tasks + notes Calendar (Apple Calendar) Notes app (Obsidian + Excalidraw): Thoughts + resources + diagrams + documentation Email client (Apple Mail / Gmail web) Code editor (VS Code) Terminal (Ghostty) with SeaShells theme Browser (Edge …on Mac!)
 Tools come and go, I prefer to use a system like Getting Things Done (GTD) to stay organised and Shape-up as a development framework. ...

 Debugging in Production